yash-chowdhary/addressbook-level4/collated/test/amrut-prabhu.md

      * A default model stub that have all of the methods failing.
      */
     private class ModelStub implements Model {
         @Override
+        public void voteInPoll(Poll poll, Index answerIndex) throws PollNotFoundException, AnswerNotFoundException, UserAlreadyVotedException {
+            fail("This method should not be called.");
+        }

+        @Override
         public FilteredList<Poll> getFilteredPollList() {